What is fish oil?

 Eating fish rich in fish oil may help stabilize blood pressure levels.
 What's more, studies have shown that oily fish can be effective in maintaining a healthy heart.
 The reason is simple, most fatty acids like fish oil are found inside our cells.
 Fortunately, these "cells" make up part of our heart and blood vessels.
 When these cells contain enough omega-3 fatty acids, they release substances that control blood clotting, immune function and regulate how the heart pumps blood.
 At this point, the heart is pumping normally and our system can clear any blood clots that are blocking the flow of blood around the body.

 Fish oil helps a baby's nervous system to develop appropriately.
 Several experiments have been carried out to conﬁrm this fact.
 Omega 3 fatty acids promote the proper development of the brain and retina of a child during pregnancy.
 The reason is that during the third trimester of pregnancy, high amounts of DHA are absorbed into the tissues of an unborn child.
 At this stage, only pregnant mothers who have high Omega 3 in their body can supply their unborn child with enough of the nutrient.
 Thus, pregnant or breastfeeding women should consume 8 to 12ounces of seafood per week to supply their unborn child with enough fish oil.

 Fish Oil Prevents Dry Eyes

-Numerous research shows that eating more fish oil is linked to a lower risk of getting dry eye, especially in women.
-It is because Omega 3 fatty acids can help to drain unwanted fluid from the eye.
-In another research, it was noticed that taking fish oil supplements for 4-12 weeks significantly improved some dry eye symptoms.
-This explains why fish oil is popularly used to treat eye diseases such as glaucoma and high eye pressure.
+Numerous studies have shown that consuming more fish oil can reduce the risk of dry eyes, especially in women.
+This is because omega 3 fatty acids help drain unwanted fluid from the eyes.
+In another study, it was noted that taking fish oil supplements for 4-12 weeks significantly improved some eye complaints.
+This explains why fish oil is widely used to treat eye problems.

 Fish Oil Improves Memory In Kids And Adults